Resilience Profile

 1988-01-01 Became a mother

-Son Marcus born, beginning new chapter balancing career and family
+Son Marcus born, beginning a new chapter balancing professional ambition and family responsibilities.

 Setup